Fredericksburg, Virginia: Higher education

-The University of Mary Washington, established in 1908 and opening in 1911, is a four-year public university within the city.
+The University of Mary Washington, established in 1908 and opened in 1911, is a four-year public university within the city.

 Germanna Community College, established in 1970, is a public two-year program with a campus in Fredericksburg.

 Media

 Fredericksburg's daily newspaper is The Free Lance–Star.
 The Free Lance was first published in 1885, and competed with two twice-weekly papers in the city during the late 19th century, the Fredericksburg News and The Virginia Star.
 While the News folded in 1884, the Star moved to daily publication in 1893.
 In 1900, the two companies merged, with both newspapers continuing publication until 1926, when they merged as a single daily newspaper under the current title.
 Until June 19, 2014, the Free Lance–Star was owned and operated by members of the Rowe family of Fredericksburg.
 At that time, Sandton Capital Partners purchased the paper.
-On December 31, 2015, the newspaper and associated website were purchased by Berkshire Hathaway′s BH Media Group.
-Fredericksburg.Today, an online hyperlocal news site began operation following the 2014 bankruptcy of The Free Lance–Star.
+On December 31, 2015, the newspaper and associated website were purchased by Berkshire Hathaway's BH Media Group.
+Fredericksburg Today, an online hyperlocal news site began operation following the 2014 bankruptcy of The Free Lance–Star.
+In 2024, Fredericksburg Today was replaced by The Fredericksburg Free Press, a 501(c)(3) nonprofit dedicated to providing impartial and nonpartisan digital news to the Fredericksburg region.

 Fredericksburg and the nearby region have several radio stations, including (on the FM dial) WQIQ (88.3, "Radio IQ", public radio, licensed to nearby Spotsylvania), WLJV (89.5, contemporary Christian), WPER (90.5, Christian), WFLS (93.3, country), WGRQ (95.9, "SuperHits", classic hits, licensed to nearby Fairview Beach), WWUZ (96.9, classic rock, licensed to nearby Bowling Green), WVBX (99.3, contemporary hit radio, licensed to nearby Spotsylvania), WBQB ("B-101.5", adult contemporary) and WGRX ("Thunder 104.5", country, licensed to nearby Falmouth).
 Fredericksburg AM stations include WFVA (1230, news and talk) and WNTX (1350, talk, news, and sports).
 WGRQ and WGRX are owned locally by Telemedia Broadcasting.
 WFLS, WWUZ, WVBX, and WNTX are owned by Alpha Media.

 In 2001, the Arbitron media service began listing the Fredericksburg area as a nationally rated radio market.
 As of the fall of 2014, the area ranked 146th out of 272 markets surveyed, with a total market population of more than 325,000.
 Large broadcast companies like Clear Channel Communications and Cumulus Broadcasting are not active in the local market; almost all of its stations remain locally or regionally owned.

 In television, Fredericksburg is part of the Washington market.
 One local television station, NBC affiliate WHFV, was briefly on the air in the 1970s.